 is affecting performance

 At Westlea we regularly monitor all children's progress and attainment against National and age related expectations.
 The class teachers continually assess each child and notes areas where they are improving and where further support is needed.
 As a school we track the children's progress from entry through to Year 6, using a variety of different methods including age related programmes of study and the Foundation Stage Profiles.
 We will inform you if we have any concerns about your child.

-If you are concerned about any aspect of your child's education you will need to speak to your child's class teacher in the first instance. f you require more information contact our KS1 SENCo, Lisa Freeman; our KS2 SENCO and SRPCo, Louise Edmonds; or our Headteacher, Sarah Sumner.
+If you are concerned about any aspect of your child's education you will need to speak to your child's class teacher in the first instance.
+If you require more information contact our SENCO and SRPCo, Louise Edmonds; or our Headteacher, Sarah Sumner.

 2. How will Westlea staff support my child?

 All of our staff are well trained and have access to any further, more specialist training as required.
 The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
 The class teacher and/or a teaching assistant (TA) may work with your child either individually or as part of a group to further support their learning.
 Our SENCo, SRPCo and all staff have access to further expertise through the team of professionals supporting the school.
 Within the Academy, and the wider community, there is further expertise for us to draw on.